Banking services for children and young people

 Saving for a child

 By saving for your child, you secure your child's future financially and give them the freedom to follow their dreams.
-Every baby born in 2025 will receive an investment from us, worth 100 euros, in OP-World Index fund.
+Every child born this year will receive an investment from us, worth 100 euros, in OP-World Index fund.

 Read more about saving for a child